roberto-627/aws-elasticache-excercise/README.md

      }
    }

+2. Make sure you specify the aws profile in the provider.tf file.

-2. Initialize and apply with Terraform:
+3. Initialize and apply with Terraform:

     ```bash
     terraform init
     terraform plan
     terraform apply

-3. Verify that the ElastiCache cluster is up and running in your AWS Console.
+4. Verify that the ElastiCache cluster is up and running in your AWS Console.

 ---